EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning: Observation on Visual Inadequacy

-Existing MLLMs mostly utilize a fixed CLIP ViT \cite{CLIP} as the vision encoder to comprehend visual diagrams, then perform reasoning with the base LLM backbone.
-Ensuring the feasibility of this paradigm relies on maintaining the reliability of the vision encoder.
-However, due to the disparity between CLIP's pre-trained natural images and specific mathematical diagrams, there is a high likelihood that CLIP may struggle to accurately capture specific geometric elements.
-Therefore, to investigate the geometric perception performance of current MLLMs, we visualize the attention map of CLIP ViT and examine the performance of MLLMs in generating captions with geometric contexts.
-Through this analysis, we observe two significant phenomena as follows: \begin{itemize} \item \textbf{Insufficient perception on visual clues.} As shown in Figure \ref{attn_visualization} and Appendix (1.A), CLIP struggles to effectively capture critical information within mathematical diagrams.
-Specifically, CLIP ViT-L fails to focus on general geometry elements (e.g., line, dot, angles) and corresponding marks (e.g., angle 1, vertex A).
-Such observation reveals that integrating a frozen vision encoder into MLLMs is inadequate to capture essential visual details for subsequent reasoning, which hinders the geometric problem-solving capability of MLLMs. \item \textbf{Severe visual geometric hallucinations.} Multi-modal hallucinations often entail the generation of descriptions for non-existent elements \cite{zhang2024mm}.
-Similarly, MLLMs also encounter these issues when processing geometric diagrams.
-As shown in Figure \ref{caption_cases}, they tend to generate non-existent objects or inaccurately describe the relative relationships among existing elements.
-These hallucinations result in unreliable geometric comprehension, greatly hindering the problem-solving capabilities.
-Therefore, this observation further demonstrates the necessity to enhance MLLMs' vision encoder to ensure precise geometric comprehension. \end{itemize}
+Existing MLLMs mostly utilize a fixed CLIP ViT to interpret geometric diagrams and then perform reasoning.
+The feasibility of this paradigm heavily depends on the reliability of the vision encoder.
+However, due to the disparity between CLIP's pre-training images and geometric figures, it struggles to capture geometric elements accurately.
+In this section, we make pioneering efforts to investigate the geometric perception performance of current MLLMs and reveal their visual deficiency in geometric domains.
+Specifically, we visualize the attention map and examine MLLM's performance in generating geometric-relevant captions, and we observe two noticeable phenomena as follows: \begin{itemize}[leftmargin=*] \item \textbf{Insufficient perception of geometric elements.} As shown in Figure \ref{attn_visualization}, we observe that CLIP struggles to capture critical elements within geometric diagrams effectively.
+Specifically, it fails to focus on general geometry elements (e.g., lines, dots, angles) and corresponding marks (e.g., angle 1, vertex A).
+Such observation reveals that integrating a frozen vision encoder into MLLMs is inadequate to capture essential visual details and provide satisfactory geometric comprehension, which naturally hinders the geometric problem-solving capability of MLLMs.

+\item \textbf{Severe visual geometric hallucinations.} Multi-modal hallucinations often entail the generation of descriptions for non-existent elements \citep{zhang2024mm}.
+Similarly, MLLMs also encounter hallucinations when processing geometric diagrams.
+As illustrated in Figure \ref{caption_cases}, both the generalist model LLaVA-1.5 \citep{llava1.5} and the geometry-specialist model G-LLaVA \citep{gllava} generate non-existent objects and fail to describe the spatial relationships among existing elements accurately.
+Notably, this limitation persists despite G-LLaVA having optimized its LLM backbone with geometry datasets.
+Such hallucinations result in unreliable or even erroneous geometric comprehension, thereby significantly impeding the subsequent reasoning process.
+Consequently, these findings further underscore the necessity of enhancing MLLMs' vision encoder in specific geometric domains to ensure reliable visual comprehension. \end{itemize}